Best CFD software tutorials for beginners

 4 Best CFD software tutorials for beginners using SimWorks

-For more advanced tutorials we are going to use SimWorks Manager which is a commercial CFD software, it is free for academic user, can be used for up to 14 days as a free trial and offers very flexible licensing options.
+For more advanced tutorials we are going to use features available in the commercial version of SimWorks.
+It is free for academic user, can be used for up to 14 days as a free trial and offers very flexible licensing options.

 The best CFD software tutorials for advanced users show how to set up multiple CFD simulations to fully characterise the aerodynamic response of a particular object like the full stall sweep of a glider plane.